fl101/awardfares-blog/_posts/2020-03-26-sas-business-review.md

 <a href="/assets/img/sas-business/main.jpeg"><img src="/assets/img/sas-business/main.jpeg" class="half"/></a>

-For main course I picked the chicken with chanterelle sauce and root fruit croquettes.
-Also a a great dish, I consider chicken to be a generally safe bet on airplanes as it's often served with a lot of sauce meaning it's rarely dry.
+For main course I picked the chicken with chanterelle sauce and root vegetable croquettes.
+Also a great dish, I consider chicken to be a generally safe bet on airplanes as it's often served with a lot of sauce meaning it's rarely dry.
 However in this case it was also served with skin which was crispy with the rest of the chicken being moist and tender, very impressive!

 <a href="/assets/img/sas-business/dessert.jpeg"><img src="/assets/img/sas-business/dessert.jpeg" class="half"/></a>